fatfingers23/esquema/README.md

 # End Goal

 You should be able to easily use strong Rust types from ATProto lexicon schemas to build out your Rust project that uses ATProto records.

-And you should be able to validate those records structure and content against that schema.
+You should be able to validate those records structure and content against that schema.
 If your app depends on a field being there or being a certain length you should be able to easily check that with out manually doing it.

-# Goals
+# Todo list

 - [x] Generate Rust types from JSON Lexicon files and be able to use them in atrium's `com.atproto.repo.*`'s record methods easily via CLI